Andrea Salinas: 2022 election

 In November 2021, Salinas announced her candidacy to represent Oregon's new congressional district.
 This announcement came with controversy, as she did not live in the district.
-But living in the district is not a requirement for Congress.
 Salinas said that if she won the race, she would move into the district.

 On November 8, 2022, Salinas won the open seat with 50.0% of the vote, defeating Republican Mike Erickson.
 After the election, Erickson filed a lawsuit against Salinas over a television ad.
 The lawsuit initially sought to block her from taking office.
 He sued under a state law that allows a judge to set aside election results if the judge determines that a false statement by the victor swayed voters enough to change the election's outcome.
 During a December hearing, Erickson indicated through his attorney that he did not wish to overturn the election results, but was still seeking hundreds of thousands of dollars in damages because of Salinas campaign ads that said he had been charged with drug possession.
 Salinas was represented by the Portland law firm Markowitz Herbold PC and the Elias Law Group.

 In the 118th Congress, Salinas was the freshman representative for the Congressional Hispanic Caucus.